Fostering public appreciation and enjoyment of culinary literary arts in Canada.

 Canada’s food is as diverse as its people.
 The way we eat is shaped by over 400 years of immigration and relationship building between First Peoples, settlers, and newcomers.

-🍁 Discover the surprising histories behind popular Canadian dishes.
+Discovered the surprising histories behind popular Canadian dishes.

-🍽️ Learn how individuals and communities express themselves through food.
+Learned how individuals and communities express themselves through food.

-👐 Engage in diverse food traditions practised in Canada through hands-on and multisensory activities.
+Engaged in diverse food traditions practised in Canada through hands-on and multisensory activities.

-The Museum has relied on Taste Canada to offer guidance in developing curated recipes from Canadian-Immigrant authored cookbooks.
+The Museum relied on Taste Canada to offer guidance in developing curated recipes from Canadian-Immigrant authored cookbooks.
 These recipes and promotion of authors can be seen digitally and in print:

 Moderator: Stephanie Lui-Valentim, Co-founder & President, Quell